kostandinang/quartz/content/resume.md

 **Engineering Lead – [Prius Solutions](https://priussolution.com/) | May 2015 – May 2016**

-- Led 5-person team, delivering B2B platforms in Java EE, AngularJS, PostgreSQL.
+- Led a team of 5, delivering B2B platforms in Java EE, AngularJS, PostgreSQL.
-- Shipped 5 SaaS and B2C products for regional markets.
+- Shipped 5 SaaS and B2C products for local and regional market.

 **Full-Stack Developer – Techmobile | May 2014 – May 2015**